CarmineCella/maple/README.md

 # [Maple]

-Maple is an experimental framework for high quality sound processing based on time/frequency decomposition.
+Maple is an experimental framework for sound processing based on time/frequency decomposition and dictionary learning.

 For more information, please contact the author at carmine.emanuele.cella@gmail.com